Average funeral cost

 Final expense insurance, also known as burial or funeral insurance, is a specialized type of life insurance designed to cover the costs associated with end-of-life expenses.
 This product can be particularly beneficial for individuals with serious medical conditions who may have been denied traditional life insurance coverage.
 Unlike traditional policies, final expense insurance typically requires less stringent underwriting, making it more accessible to those who might not qualify for other types of coverage.

-The death benefits associated with final expense insurance are generally small, ranging from $5,000 to $25,000.
+The death benefits associated with burial insurance are generally small, ranging from $5,000 to $25,000.
 This amount is usually just enough to cover funeral expenses, which can include costs like burial, cremation and other related services.
 While the primary purpose of final expense insurance is to cover these end-of-life costs, beneficiaries can also use any remaining funds for other outstanding expenses, such as medical or legal fees.
 However, it’s important to note that because these policies are easier to obtain, they often come with higher premiums relative to the coverage amount.

 Other ways to pay for funeral expenses